 Please note that this initial cash match is intended to initiate "Phase 1" of the IWMP, which will produce a strategic watershed management plan with more specific projects and deliverables in "Phase 2" - requiring much greater community-based investment.
-We know that the Town of Silverthorne is an active participant in local initiatives to improve the health of the Blue River and we greatly appreciate your support for this project.
-Please let me know if the Town can provide the \$15,000 cash match we have discussed in the lead up to this email and let us know if you have any questions.
+Please confirm your organization's ability to meet the cash match we have discussed in the lead up to this email and let us know if you have any questions.